Oncade/AstroHauler/Documents/Step1.md

 ## Conclusion

-This implementation plan provides a roadmap for developing Phase 1 of AstroHauler, focusing on the core mechanics and game flow. **Week 1 tasks are complete**, establishing the project structure, basic scenes, and the player object with initial physics.
-The next steps involve implementing the core tether and salvage mechanics in Week 2.
+This implementation plan provides a roadmap for developing Phase 1 of AstroHauler, focusing on the core mechanics and game flow.
+Week 1 tasks are complete, establishing the project structure, basic scenes, and the player object with initial physics. **The next step (Week 2) will prioritize implementing basic keyboard controls** before moving on to the core tether and salvage mechanics.